productteams/kaldi-hugo-cms-template-archcabin/site/content/products.md

   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+        We sell archCabins that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of cabin sizes that are made with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
     - image: /img/illustrations/coffee-gear.svg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        We offer a small, but carefully curated selection of gear and tools for every taste and experience level.
+No matter if you build your own or just bought your first assembled               ArchCabin, you’ll find a gadget to fall in love with in our shop.
     - image: /img/illustrations/tutorials.svg
       text: >